exercism/python/exercises/practice/sublist/.approaches/using-strings/content.md

 ~~~~

 Another seemingly clever solution is to convert the lists to strings and then use the `in` operator to check for sub-sequences.
-Note that this approach, even if it worked, is not as performant as the previous one.

 ```python
 SUBLIST = 1